weinbe2/timer_header/README.md

 ## Testing/Running

-These routines have been tested on a laptop with Ubuntu 14.04.5 LTS using various compilers and versions of the standard:
+These routines have been tested on a laptop with Ubuntu 14.04.5 LTS using various compilers and versions of the standard.
+It's also been tested informally in Mac OS X.

+Ubuntu tests:

 ### gcc version 4.8.4